hieuvp/learning-python/advanced-tutorials/map-filter-reduce/README.md

 circle_areas = [3.56773, 5.57668, 4.00914, 56.24241, 9.01344, 32.00013]

 # We need to round each element in the list up to its position decimal places, meaning that:
-# we have to round up the first element in the list to one decimal place,
+# round up the first element in the list to one decimal place,
 # the second element in the list to two decimal places,
 # the third element in the list to three decimal places, etc...
 print(list(map(round, circle_areas, range(1, 7))))